 Imperative vs. DeclarativeAs we’re practicing our observation skills, we are typically tempted to interpret what we see.
 Observation without immediately drawing conclusions about what is being expressed allows us to remain open to possibilities.
 Maybe the child is raising her glass of milk in the air while eating breakfast.
 It is natural that we might interpret this as a request declaring she wants more milk.
 Imagine though that the child is instead commenting that this glass of milk tastes absolutely fantastic!
 But, because of our mad dash to the refrigerator for more milk, we may have missed the opportunity to talk about just how great the milk is… So, instead of immediately trying to interpret meaning, try to just observe, notice, and affirm… Where might the conversation lead?

 Prioritizing Declarative CommunicationListen to what Paul Hart has to share.

 If everything is interpreted as a request, the possibility of conversation becomes much more limited.
 As teachers, we often use the imperative, telling our students to do this or that.
 In the same way, we might interpret the above example of the glass of milk as being the imperative: Give me more milk!
 If we interpret this same situation as a declarative or statement rather than as a request, then we can share this experience conversationally.

-We believe these are the steps that promote quality interaction between individuals that lead to reciprocity and better conversations.
+We believe these are the components that promote quality interaction between individuals that lead to reciprocity and better conversations.

-- Joint attention: We must become the practiced and present, highly-skilled observer.
+- Notice and wonder: We must become the practiced and present, highly-skilled observer.